-In 1982, Carbodies acquired the intellectual rights to the FX4 from British Leyland and from then on, taxi manufacture became its sole business.
-After the failed attempt to produce the Range Rover-based CR6 taxi to replace the antiquated FX4 and the mounting costs the cost of making a new model, Carbodies' management began to evolve the FX4, fitting improved brakes, suspension and interior until, in 1997, the chassis of the final FX4 variant, the Fairway Driver became the foundation of a new taxi, the TX1.
+In 1982, Carbodies acquired the intellectual rights to the FX4 from British Leyland and from then on, taxi manufacture would become its sole business.
+After the failed attempt to produce the Range Rover-based CR6 taxi to replace the antiquated FX4, Carbodies' management began to evolve the FX4, fitting improved brakes, suspension and interior until, in 1997, the chassis of the final FX4 variant, the Fairway Driver became the foundation of a new taxi, the TX1.

 Taxi development and manufacture would continue under a new banner, London Taxis International (LTI), but at this point in time, MBH dropped the name Carbodies, focusing on the LTI brand.
 With this change of name, the book ends, but the company continues as LEVC Ltd, the London Electric Vehicle Company.